 fbpx

-In Indiana, homeschools are considered non-accredited, nonpublic schools.
+In Indiana, homeschools are considered non-accredited, nonpublic schools, with less than one employee.

 By taking responsibility for your child’s education, you are also taking responsibility for maintaining education records, establishing graduation requirements, and issuing a diploma.